JessePrince/JessePrince/README.md

 <br/>

 ## Extra
-I'm also a photographer, my photos are used by some official media in China and they have also been shown in some photography exhibitions.
+I'm also a photographer, my photos are used by some official medias in China and they have also been shown in some photography exhibitions.
 This is the link to my personal page in 500px(China): https://500px.com.cn/LIGHTcoPicture

 <img src="https://komarev.com/ghpvc/?username=JessePrince&&style=flat-square" align="center" />